Here’s What to Do When a Realtor is in Breach of Contract

 In addition to the specific duties the real estate agent has agreed to perform (like online marketing, showing the house, negotiating the best offer, etc.), they enter into a set of legal obligations known as “fiduciary duties.”

 These fiduciary duties are set in place to ensure that your real estate agent protects your best interest.
-For example, if you were fortunate enough to have multiple offers well above the marketed price for your home, it is the agent’s responsibility to make sure that you get the highest possible offer for your house.
-Your agent is working for you to make the process of listing, negotiating for, and selling your home will go as smoothly as possible.
+For example, if you were fortunate enough to have multiple offers well above the marketed price for your home, it is the agent’s responsibility to make sure you get the highest possible offer for your house.
+Your agent is working for you to make the process of listing, negotiating for, and selling your home go as smoothly as possible.

 The fiduciary duties in a real estate contract agreement include: